 If you decide to make one, choose a relevant format that’s low maintenance.
 One of the biggest pain points, reported by 67% of respondents, was how time-consuming it is to maintain a portfolio.
 Reusing a common research deliverable format helps cut down on the work.

 The most common format from open-ended comments was report slides, which, incidentally, are a common project deliverable for UX researchers.
 One participant described the advantages: “I use a deck as my portfolio, having previously spent hundreds of dollars maintaining a website that few people look at and only sporadically.”

-Slides have the additional benefit that they can be converted to a PDF document for universal sharing: “I’ve had to create a portfolio to present and it’s done in a deck form.
+Slides have the additional benefit that they can be converted to a PDF document, which can be accessed on sites like unlockanypdf.com, for universal sharing: “I’ve had to create a portfolio to present and it’s done in a deck form.
 If needed I could create a PDF artifact to send to employers.
 I don’t think I have the time or desire to host a web-based portfolio.”

 Consider other options to suit different portfolio requirements.
 Some employers require written case studies in a document.
 If it should be hosted online, consider one participant’s workaround: “I temporarily make my portfolio public on my website via a blog-style set of posts.
 It goes offline as soon as I get a role.”

 Keep it compact.
 Web analytics show that most portfolios don’t get intense scrutiny.
 Nine respondents kept analytics on their portfolio; 7 of these said the typical visit duration was 3 minutes or less.

 One possible explanation is that your portfolio’s end users, recruiters and hiring managers, are quickly scanning through many candidates’ portfolios and resumes.
 And they’re doing so just long enough to make an initial thumbs-up or thumbs-down decision.
 Convey your message quickly.